Get

 2. They Have Fascinating Temperaments

 There is a good reason why many tortoiseshell cat owners describe these felines as having “tortitude”.
-Tortoiseshell cats can have unpredictable personalities, but a reputation for being sassy, independent, and regal.
-A study done by researchers from the University of California, Davis explored the possibility of cats with tortoiseshell coats being linked to aggressive behavior.
-However, the study found little difference in aggression during veterinary visits and handling than other coat types.
+Some cat owners report that tortoiseshell cats can have unpredictable personalities, but a reputation for being sassy, independent, and regal.
+A study done by researchers from the University of California, Davis, explored the possibility of cats with tortoiseshell coats being linked to aggressive behavior.
+However, the study found little difference in aggression during veterinary visits and handling between other coat types.

 3. They Are Associated with Good Fortune in Several Cultures